Counting Triangles in Triangles: Introduction

 where $d$ is the number of points inside the triangle where three cevians meet.

 Here ${n \choose 3}$ is the number of ways to choose 3 objects out of a collection of $n$ objects; it equals $\frac{n!}{3!(n-3)!}$, which simplifies to $n(n-1)(n-2)/6$.

 Consider again the problem that we gave at the beginning of this article.
-We could draw the following sixteen pictures, and after checking that there are no duplicates, we'd know that the answer's at least sixteen:
+We could draw the sixteen pictures shown in Figure 5, and after checking that there are no duplicates, we'd know that the answer is at least sixteen.

 But how would we know we didn't miss any other triangles?
 Theorem 1 assures us that we didn't: we have $a=b=c=1$ and we can see that $d=1$ as well, so that the formula gives ${6 \choose 3} - {3 \choose 3} - {3 \choose 3} - {3 \choose 3} - 1 = 16$.